reproducible-reporting/stepup-core/docs/advanced_topics/volatile_outputs.md

-# Volatile outputs
+# Volatile Outputs

-It may happen that steps produce auxiliary outputs that are not really of interest, but just happen to be created as a side effect.
+It may happen that steps produce auxiliary outputs that are not really of interest, but rather occur as a side effect.
 For example, LaTeX is notoriously productive in terms of output files.
-Some of these files will change with every run, e.g. because they contain timestamps.
+Some of these files will change with every run, e.g., because they contain timestamps.

-It is useful to inform StepUp of the existence of such volatile files, so they are cleaned up when appropriate.
+It is useful to inform StepUp of the existence of such volatile files, so they can be cleaned up when appropriate.
-However, there is no point in computing file hashes for them, because these files are not used as inputs later and may change for no good reason.
+However, there is no point in computing file hashes for them, as these files are not used as inputs later and may change for no good reason.
 One may pass a list of such files to the `vol` argument of the [`step()`][stepup.core.api.step] function.